Luis Garavito: William Trujillo

 In 1979, Garavito, wielding a machete, seized victim 9-year-old William Trujillo Mora (who was interviewed and featured on the Colombian television program Los Informantes) in the Valle del Cauca region as he was about to join other playing children, hugging him and threatening to kill him if he screamed.
-Mora obliged, and he was escorted by Garavito to an abandoned building where he was sexually molested and tortured for 12 hours.
+Trujillo obliged, and he was escorted by Garavito to an abandoned building where he was sexually molested and tortured for 12 hours.
 When Garavito sensed that someone was near the house, he urged the child to remain silent.
-When Garavito lost consciousness from drinking, Mora managed to escape.
+When Garavito lost consciousness from drinking, Trujillo managed to escape.

 Unidentified youth

-In 1988, Garavito lured an unidentified victim who he had sexually assaulted near a restaurant called El Arepazo in the Alto del Río sector, in Quindío's Calarcá, a location where several bodies were later found within a 20-metre proximity of one another.
-Following an earthquake on 25 January 1999 authorities found the owner of the restaurant—which was reduced to rubble—who pointed them to Garavito, whom he had known for many years and avoided due to his drinking problem and aggressive tendencies.
+In 1988, Garavito lured an unidentified victim and sexually assaulted him near a restaurant called El Arepazo in the Alto del Río sector of Quindío's Calarcá, a location where several bodies were later found within a 20-meter proximity of one another.

+Eleven years later, on 25 January 1999 (Garavito's 42nd birthday), and following a devastating earthquake, authorities found the owner of El Arepazo—which was reduced to rubble—who described Garavito and pointed them in his direction, saying he had known him for many years but avoided him due to his drinking problem and aggressive tendencies.